 The Public Law Library staff will assist the judiciary in securing all information they deem necessary to their research of legal issues, and will provide legal information service to all patrons by facilitating access to the materials in the Public Law Library’s collection.

 The Public Law Library staff will assist its patrons in locating sources for information not held by the Public Law Library.

 The Public Law Library staff will provide finding aids to the collection.
 The Public Law Library will publish a column in the Seattle – King County Bar Bulletin to keep the legal community informed about collection developments, services offered, and new programs and policies.
 The Public Law Library will seek to enhance the collection with materials designed for use by the layperson seeking legal information.

-The Public Law Library staff will respond to telephone, email, and chat inquiries regarding the Public Law Library’s holdings on a particular subject and will suggest alternative sources for materials not in the collection.
+The Public Law Library staff will respond to telephone and email inquiries regarding the Public Law Library’s holdings on a particular subject and will suggest alternative sources for materials not in the collection.
 Time permitting, the staff will respond to specific short answer requests.
 However, the staff will not read statutes, regulations, court rules, or extended passages from other sources over the phone.
-Patrons in the Public Law Library receive priority over the telephone, email, and chat patron.
+Patrons in the Public Law Library receive priority over the telephone and email patron.